AsierGonzalez/openvre-tool-api/README.md

    Class that contains extra information about files.

 The 'utils' module contains useful functions for performing common tasks in Tool execution.
-In particular it contains 'logger', the logging facility of mg-tool-api;
+In particular it contains 'logger', the logging facility of openvre-tool-api;
 it provides a unified way of sending messages to the VRE.

 See the documentation for the classes for more information.